dit7ya/coding-challenge/coolfold/README.md

 # Coolfold

-Coolfold provides implementations of ~foldl~ and ~foldr~ functions.
+Coolfold provides implementations of `foldl` and `foldr` functions.

-~fold~ is a function that takes a function, an accmulator, and a list, and returns a value.
+`fold` is a function that takes a function, an accmulator, and a list, and returns a value by reducing the list using the given function.

+(Pretend the following is rendered as real Latex.
+Seems like there is no easy way to render \LaTex on Github READMEs, I wasted last twenty minutes and 4 commits on this.)

 ```math
 f: A \times B \rightarrow B